rbisdorff/Digraph3/docSphinx/tutorial.rst

 Execution time  : 0.00004 sec.
 Results in sets: dompreKernels and abspreKernels.

-In a complete digraph, each single node is both an initial and a terminal kernel candidate and there is no definite *begin* or *end* of the digraph to be detected.
-Laterality is here entirely *relative* to a specific singleton chosen as reference point of view.
-The same absence of laterality is apparent for two other universal digraph models, the **empty** and the **indeterminate** digraph.
+In a complete digraph, each single node is indeed both an initial and a terminal kernel candidate and there is no definite *begin* or *end* of the digraph to be detected. *Laterality* is here entirely *relative* to a specific singleton chosen as reference point of view.
+The same absence of laterality is apparent in two other universal digraph models, the **empty** and the **indeterminate** digraph.

 >>> ed = EmptyDigraph(order=5)
 >>> ed.showPreKernels()